ErpNetDocs/tech/advanced/documents/additional-amounts/referenced-documents.md

 *Example 1:*

-Purchase Invoice #1 has three rows: row #10 with amount of **50 EUR**, row #20 with amount of **80 EUR** and row #30 with amount of **140 EUR**.
+Purchase Invoice #1 has three rows: #10 with amount of **50 EUR**, #20 with amount of **80 EUR** and #30 with amount of **140 EUR**.

 Second Purchase Invoice #2 is entered with no rows - only additional amount with Input Amount of **38 EUR**.

-The user enters Purchase Invoice #1 in the ’Document Amount Referenced Documents’ panel (Purchase Invoice #2 is not listed there!).
-In this case, the amount is distributed among the three rows from Purchase Invoice #1, but the distribution is only entered in Purchase Invoice #1.
+The user enters Purchase Invoice #1 in the ’Document Amount Referenced Documents’ panel (Purchase Invoice #2 is not listed there).
+The amount is distributed among the three rows from #1, but the distribution is only entered in Purchase Invoice #1.

 This is the resulting distribution, assuming that the transport is distributed by amount and is rounded up to the second digit: